Tel. 01273 472678

-We have placed waymarks along all of the rural parts of the route and in some towns and villages and they look like this -
+We have placed waymarks along all of the rural parts of the route and in many towns and villages and they look like this -

 like this and like this

-There are no waymarks at present through Ashdown Forest, London, Epping Forest and most towns and villages in West Sussex, Essex, and Lincolnshire.
+There are no waymarks at present through Ashdown Forest, London, Epping Forest and towns and villages in West Sussex, Essex, and Lincolnshire.